Jarrad Branthwaite transfer news: Man Utd make improved bid worth up to £50m for Everton defender

-Manchester United had an opening bid for Jarrad Branthwaite, believed to be worth £35m plus add-ons, turned down by Everton last month; Branthwaite played 35 times for Everton in the Premier League last season
+Manchester United had an opening bid for Jarrad Branthwaite, believed to be worth £35m plus add-ons, turned down by Everton last month; Branthwaite played 35 times for the Toffees in the Premier League last season

 Manchester United have made a second bid for Everton defender Jarrad Branthwaite thought to be in the region of £45m plus £5m in add-ons.

-United will then have to decide if they will go back in with an improved offer.
+United will then have to decide if they will go back in with an improved bid.

-Sky Sports News reported last month that Everton had turned down a first bid from United, which fell considerably short of their valuation of the defender, with one source suggesting the offer was worth £35m plus add-ons.
+Sky Sports News reported last month that Everton had turned down a first offer from United, which fell considerably short of their valuation of the defender, with one source suggesting the bid was worth £35m plus add-ons.

 Everton regard Branthwaite as a key player.